Furthering Diversity, Equity, and Inclusion

 What We Do

 The State Bar’s mission includes the express goal of advancing inclusion and diversity in the legal profession.
 The Board of Trustees has defined the ultimate goal as a statewide attorney population that reflects the richly diverse demographics of California.
-Recognizing that this is an ambitious objective that touches many areas of underrepresentation and inequality in society, the State Bar has focused its work on the agency’s key areas of influence: the pipeline into the legal profession, and retention and advancement.
+Recognizing that this is an ambitious objective that touches many areas of underrepresentation and inequality in society, the State Bar has focused its work on the agency’s key areas of influence: strengthening diversity in the pipeline into the profession and addressing disparities in retention and advancement.

 The year 2020 brought not only the global pandemic, but also a national reckoning on the brutal reality of systemic racism in America.
 As the largest legal regulatory agency in the country, and one uniquely charged with addressing diversity, equity, and inclusion (DEI) as part of that regulatory purpose, the State Bar takes seriously its role and opportunity to impact the national conversation on inclusion and justice for all.
 In June 2020, the State Bar issued an open letter on equality and inclusion in the legal profession.

 The State Bar has undertaken a wide array of DEI initiatives impacting its internal culture, prospective and current licensees, and its many partners and stakeholders—substantive work with an eye toward making real change.